scottbarnes/reconcile/README.md

 Run the commands in order, top to bottom, to:
 - download the necessary database dumps;
 - parse them;
-- create the database; and
+- create the database and import the parsed data, and
 - run the reports.

 ### Step by step